Azure/azure-documentdb-changefeedprocessor-dotnet/README.md

 Follow steps below to enable **.Net tracing**:

 - When using old API<br/>
-Just use <system.configuration> section provided above.
+Just use <system.configuration> section provided below.

 - When using new API
 1) Add the following code to your project: